ansys/api-eigen-example/README.md

     g++ -o myClientApp client.cpp -lapi_eigen_example_rest_client
 ```

-You can run your client appl with:
+You can run your client app with:

 ```bash
     ./myClientApp